krabhi1/pvault/README.md

 # pvault

 This project provides a secure way to store private data by encrypting it before saving it to public places like GitHub Gist.
 By encrypting the data, it ensures confidentiality and protection from unauthorized access, even if someone gains access to the Gist.
+We don't store password and if you forget your password you never recover your data so you must save your password somewhere.

 ### Features